 When Dr. Sharp looked at this particular specimen, his jaw dropped.
 Not because partridgeberry is uncommon (it is extremely common along sunny trail sides), but because the plant had obviously been mislabeled.
 Sharp was looking at Linnaeaborealis(twinflower), one of the most delicate and beautiful flowers of the far north woods.

-Linnaea borealis was not only named for the grandfather of modern botany and taxonomy, Carl Linnaeus, it was apparently one of the Swede’s favorite plants.
+Linnaea borealis was not only named for the grandfather of modern botany and taxonomy, Carl Linnaeus, but it was also apparently one of the Swede’s favourite plants.
 He had an image of the twinflower embroidered on the lapel of his dress coat.
 In portrait paintings, Linnaeus is sometimes depicted holding a twinflower.

 Sharp hypothesized that Ruth, a long-time superintendent of schools in Knoxville and dedicated botanist who had collected over 10,000 plant specimens, had discovered the twinflower in Sevier County “mountain woods,” but mislabeled it Mitchella repens.

 Although the twinflower is a denizen of Greenland, Scandinavia, and Alaska, Dr. Sharp believed it just might find a niche in the Smokies high country, in the vicinity of other ice age relicts like heart-leaved paper birch, wood-sorrel and mountain avens.
 However, the twinflower had never been reported in either North Carolina or Tennessee before the Ruth specimen.
 Nor since.

 Therein lies the mystery of the Smokies’ twinflower.
 Was the Ruth specimen simply mislabeled?
 Did it become extirpated from the Smokies during the 20thcentury?
 Does it grow in a rugged, remote place that few people have visited?